Chioma-Okeke/quote-generator/README.md

 ## Program Description

 This web application is a simple quote generator with appealing backgrounds to give it more life.
-It also has the feature to tweet a quote you like on X. Tjis web application is fully responsive.
+It also has the feature to tweet a quote you like on X. This web application is fully responsive.
 For the future advancement of this project I will be adding the option to choose between quote generation or shuffling of bible verses.
 Also will be converting it to a chrome extension to bring words that edify the soul to people as the browse the internet.

 ## Technology Used.